1997-2001 Honda CR250 – Radiator Service & Repair

 1997-2001 Honda CR250 - Cooling System - Radiator Service And Repair - FeaturedThe radiator is the most fragile component of your dirt bike’s engine, but it’s mounted right behind the fender, so you should inspect it regularly.

-On 1997 – 1999 models, the radiator is one piece, and on 2000 – 2001 models, the radiator is a two-piece design with hoses connecting each side.
+The 1997 – 1999 models’ radiators are one-piece, while the 2000 – 2001 models’ radiators are two-piece designs with hoses connecting each side.
 This service applies to both types of radiators, as well as pretty much every radiator.

 My radiator looks half-way f****d but still works so…I Don't Know

-Before we begin, this is one of those situations where I’m not going to make much effort to fix the part because it’s just not worth it for me.
+Before we begin, this is one of those situations where I won’t make much effort to fix the part because it’s just not worth it.
 I can get an aftermarket radiator with hoses for around $100, and it will be here in two days.

-I’m going to fix the bent tab, test it, then correct the fins.
-If I find a leak, obstruction or, internal corrosion, I’ll just get a new one, but I’ll still cover how to fix those issues.
+I’m going to fix the bent tab, test it, and then correct the fins.
+If I find a leak, obstruction, or internal corrosion, I’ll just get a new one, but I’ll still cover how to fix those issues.

 Related: 97-01 Honda CR250 top End Service – Introduction